Code-Institute-Solutions/AI-Augmented-Bootcamp/AI_pair_programming_1/Seven Seas Spa_B5_3_3/userstory.md

 ---

-### Title: Adding a High-Quality Hero Image to Enhance User Experience
+### Title: High-Quality Hero Image and Engaging Descriptions

 **User Story:**
 As a Site User, I want to understand the purpose of the Seven Seas Spa website immediately upon arrival so that I can get a visual understanding of the services offered.